-Once accepted to RUSVM, candidates receive information pertaining to access to online classes, reading materials and the residential (on-island) component.
+Once accepted to RUSVM, candidates receive information pertaining to access to online classes, reading materials and other relevant information.

 LEARNING OUTCOMES

 The MSc One Health degree program is designed to provide the skills and preparation needed for careers in a broad range of environments.
 The flexible program of study has particular strengths in: